SanteriHei/PGMORL/README.md

 We run all our experiments on VM instances with 96 Intel Skylake vCPUs and 86.4G memory on Google Cloud Platform without GPU.

 ## Acknowledgement

 We use the implementation of [pytorch-a2c-ppo-acktr-gail](https://github.com/ikostrikov/pytorch-a2c-ppo-acktr-gail) as the underlying PPO implementation and modify it into our Multi-Objective Policy Gradient algorithm.

 ## Citation

-If you find our paper or code is useful, please consider citing:
+If you find the codebase useful, please consider citing the original paper:

 ```
 @inproceedings{xu2020prediction,